 Originally, the Stacks block production rate was tied to Bitcoin block production in a 1:1 ratio.
 It takes approximately 10 minutes to produce a Bitcoin block and thus, all Stacks transactions have the same transaction confirmation time.
 A high confirmation time leads to network latency and slows down Stacks applications.

-Ineffective Microblocks
+Ineffective microblocks

 Microblocks are a legacy feature of the previous version of Stacks.
 They received unconfirmed transactions from the mempool and validated them before writing to the Bitcoin blockchain.
 Although microblocks were originally created to improve Stacks transaction throughput, the protocol could not ensure proper transaction storage in the microblocks.
 Essentially, there was no consensus procedure to start building from the latest microblock and new miners could remove recently confirmed transactions in the microblocks.